For your Home

 Ground nesters are wasps that nest in old rodent burrows.
 Above-ground nests are found among the leafy branches of trees, shrubs, and on structures.
 The entrance of the nest is normally a hole located at the bottom.
 Aerial yellow jacket nests can be found in many different places in or around a home, including:

-Aerial nesters don’t become scavengers in the fall but are extremely defensive when their nests are disturbed.
+Aerial nesters are extremely defensive when their nests are disturbed.
 Locating the nest, through observing flight patterns, is essential to eliminate them.

 Yellow jacket stings most often occur when homeowners attempt to remove nests themselves.
+If you’re wondering how do professionals get rid of wasps?, the process involves specialized tools and safety equipment to ensure the nest is removed without causing harm.
 We strongly recommend relying on the expertise of a pest control professional to remove yellow jacket nests.

 Yellow jackets have a reputation for being one of the most aggressive stinging insects.
 Usually, they won’t sting unless provoked.
 However, they can get more aggressive in the early fall as resources begin to dwindle.
 Yellow jacket stings pose a more serious threat to humans than bees, because a yellow jacket's stinger is not barbed like a honey bee, allowing it to sting repeatedly.
 Some individuals are more sensitive than others, due to allergic reactions, and should seek medical attention when stung.